mchara01/centaur/README.md

 `bash scripts/database/backup/db_backup.sh`

 * Extract the bytecodes from the database and write them in files on the file system.
-The bytecodes that are selected pass one of the following conditions:
+The smart contracts of the respective bytecodes that are selected must pass one of the following conditions:
   * a balance > 0 **or**
   * number of transactions > 0 **or**
   * number of token transfers > 0 <br>